cypress-io/cypress/DEPLOY.md

 - Close the release in Zenhub.
 - Bump `version` in `package.json` from `develop` branch and then merge into `master`.
 - Publish GitHub release doc using [cypress-io/set-releases](https://github.com/cypress-io/set-releases)
+- Add a note to each GH issue that has been resolved with the new published version using [https://github.com/cypress-io/issues-in-release](cypress-io/issues-in-release)

 Take a break, you deserve it! :sunglasses: